-Subject Teachers and Heads of Departments working with the Head of Senior Years Learning and Teaching and the Assistant Principal Curriculum ensure that quality teaching occurs that complies with QSA Guidelines and is relevant to the real world.
-Teachers are enthusiastic and well-qualified.
-Many are on QCAA Senior Panels and assist in reviewing the standards of student work across the Ipswich region.
+Subject Teachers and Curriculum Leaders working with the Assistant Principal Curriculum ensure quality teaching occurs that complies with QCAA Guidelines and is relevant to the real world.
+The teachers are enthusiastic and well qualified.
+Many Senior teachers are members of QCAA Panels and assist in reviewing the standards of student work across the Ipswich region.
 Teachers participate regularly in professional development to upgrade their skills.